gbullardpurpl/Learn-The-MERN-Stack/README.md

 Install Postman App for API testing: https://www.postman.com/downloads/
 Go to https://www.mongodb.com/ and create the free account for the database to be used with the API

+P2 - MongoDB is now on port 3500 not 5000 as stated in mLab db section